bameschot/pico-w-server/README.md

-## Webserver Scheduler
+## Bundled v86 Emulator

-The bundled x86 emulator is a compiled version courtesy of: https://github.com/copy/v86
+The bundled v86 emulator is a compiled version courtesy of: https://github.com/copy/v86

 licenced as: